-To be clear: Not all cottage cheeses contain probiotics.
-But Good Culture’s tubs are packed with live and active cultures, and they come in a variety of sweet and savory flavors like tomato, olive, and blueberry açaí chia.
-Though dairy products are packed with slow-digesting protein and have been shown to enhance probiotic absorption, that doesn’t make this product a clear-cut winner or loser.
-“Cottage cheese is generally high in sodium—and this line is no different—so people with elevated blood pressure may want to skip it.
-People who bloat easily and those with lactose intolerance should also pass on it,” advises Koszyk.
-The Bottom Line: This is definitely healthy enough to be an Eat This! but don’t make it your go-to source of probiotics unless the rest of your diet is relatively low in salt.
+To be clear: Not all cottage cheeses contain probiotics or the benefits that other fermented foods offer.
+But Good Culture's tubs are packed with live and active cultures, and they come in a variety of sweet and savory flavors like tomato, olive, and blueberry açaí chia.
+Though dairy products are packed with slow-digesting protein and have been shown to enhance probiotic absorption, that doesn't make this product a clear-cut winner or loser.
+"Cottage cheese is generally high in sodium—and this line is no different—so people with elevated blood pressure may want to skip it.
+People who bloat easily and those with lactose intolerance should also pass on it," advises Koszyk.
+The Bottom Line: This is definitely healthy enough to be an Eat This! but don't make it your go-to source of probiotics unless the rest of your diet is relatively low in salt.

 If you're a lactose-intolerant cheese lover, a kefir-based, crumbly salad-topper may be for you.
 Kefir, a tangy, sour-tasting drink made from fermented cow's milk, is 99 percent lactose free and contains 12 key cultures for a happy, healthy belly. "[Products like these are] minimally processed and are a good source of calcium.
 Overall, it's not a bad way to get some probiotics in," says Koszyk